 But the hardest part of the whole experience was how helpless this level and scale of poverty made me feel.
 There was no way to give money or food to a homeless child and not get immediately trampled by dozens of homeless children and adults.
 There was no way of feeding a starving puppy on a street because of the sheer number of roaming animals.
 Accepting that I couldn’t change anything around me and that I shouldn’t judge what was happening by my own standards was the first step in being able to start observing the environment, rather than emotionally responding to it.

 The Englishman was right – it was the hardest best trip of our lives.
 So many things we experienced felt completely out of this world, it was impossible to classify whether each moment was mentally exhausting or spectacular.
-We climbed through ruins of a beautiful temple with village children trailing at our footsteps.
-We watched dozens of volunteers chopping vegetables, boiling stews, and frying bread in an industrial size kitchen to feed hundreds of worshippers in a Sikh temple.
-We sat, almost frozen in time, as the sun moved across the sky and set at Taj Mahal, captivated by the changing of colors on the marble walls and by the magic that had this monument seemingly floating above the ground.
-We watched a village woman rolled rotis directly on the dirt floor of her hut, fry them on open fire and hand them to us to taste.
+We climbed through the ruins of a beautiful temple with village children trailing in our footsteps.
+We watched dozens of volunteers chopping vegetables, boiling stews, and frying bread in an industrial-size kitchen to feed hundreds of worshippers in a Sikh temple.
+We sat, almost frozen in time, as the sun moved across the sky and set at the Taj Mahal, captivated by the changing of colors on the marble walls and by the magic that had this monument seemingly floating above the ground.
+We watched a village woman roll rotis directly on the dirt floor of her hut, fry them on an open fire, and hand them to us to taste.
 We saw corpses being burned in Varanasi and bones thrown in the Ganges river, as the morning mist set and chanting of prayers floated over the waters.
 We were not prepared for any of it.